junxit/us-congress-bills-109/metadata.md

 - 2006-03-28 — Introduced in House
 - 2006-03-28 — Introduced in House
 - 2006-03-28 — Referred to the House Committee on International Relations.
+- 2006-03-29 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2006-03-29 — Considered as unfinished business. (consideration: CR H1291)
+- 2006-03-29 — Considered under suspension of the rules. (consideration: CR H1281-1283)
+- 2006-03-29 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+736.
+- 2006-03-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-03-29 — Mr. Pence moved to suspend the rules and agree to the resolution.
+- 2006-03-29 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 427 - 0 (Roll no. 73). (text: CR H1281)
+- 2006-03-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 427 - 0 (Roll no. 73).(text: CR H1281)